 As such, will financial players take a leap of faith and strategically invest in AI while facing uncertainty, or will resistance to change persist?

 Remember that, if done right, implementing AI solutions for sustainable growth is a winning approach.
-The key to success is first to assess the level of change that the organization is ready and willing to undergo, the technical expertise and tool stack required, and the specific AI use case the entity wants to achieve.
+The key to success is first to assess the level of change that the organization is ready and willing to undergo, the technical expertise and tool stack required, and the specific AI use case the fintech industry player wants to achieve.

 The challenge of cost optimization is, in fact, the challenge of ensuring that the approach is sustainable and aligned with long-term strategic goals.
-Effective cost optimization goes beyond plain cost-cutting.
+In the fintech industry and beyond, effective cost optimization goes beyond plain cost-cutting.
 It involves a 360 view of:

 For companies keen on cutting fixed and variable costs, Gartner’s cost optimization frame narrows down some interesting areas of expenditure reconfiguration: